rmwu/diffdock-protein/README.md

 ./src/predict.sh
 ```

-Currently the model only works for >1 GPU :')
+Currently the model only works for >1 GPU :') But trust me it'll take much too long if you try with only 1.

 DIPS and DB5 work.
 SabDab has not been updated for a long time.